-Series H Variable Rate Preferred Units.
-To fund the redemption of the Series B Preferred Units, we issued 3,328,540 units of Series H Variable Rate Preferred Units to Simon Property for \$83.2 million.
-We repurchased 3,250,528 units of the Series H preferred units for \$81.3 million on December 17, 2003.
-On January 7, 2004, we repurchased the remaining 78,012 units for \$1.9 million.
+Series H Variable Rate Preferred Stock.
+To fund the redemption of the Series B Preferred Stock in 2003, we issued 3,328,540 shares of Series H Variable Rate Preferred Stock for \$83.2 million.
+We repurchased 3,250,528 shares of the Series H Preferred Stock for \$81.3 million on December 17, 2003.
+On January 7, 2004 we repurchased the remaining 78,012 shares for \$1.9 million.

-Series I 6% Convertible Perpetual Preferred Units.
-On October 14, 2004, the Operating Partnership issued 18,015,506 6% Convertible Perpetual Preferred Units in the Chelsea Acquisition.
-Distributions are made quarterly, at an annual rate of 6% per unit.
-On or after October 14, 2009, the Operating Partnership has the option to redeem the Series I Preferred Units, in whole or in part, for cash only at a liquidation preference of \$50.00 per unit plus accumulated and unpaid distributions.
-However, if the redemption date falls between the record date and the distribution payment date, the redemption price will be equal to only the liquidation preference per unit, and will not include any amount of distributions declared and payable on the corresponding distribution payment date.
+Series I 6% Convertible Perpetual Preferred Stock.
+On October 14, 2004, we issued 13,261,712 shares of this new series of preferred stock in the Chelsea Acquisition.
+The terms of this new series of preferred stock is substantially identical to those of the respective series of Preferred Units.
+In 2006, unitholders exchanged 230,486 units of the 6% Convertible Perpetual Preferred Units for an equal number of shares of Series I Preferred Stock.
+In prior years, 573,466 units were exchanged for an equal number of shares of preferred stock.
+Distributions are to be made quarterly beginning November 30, 2004 at an annual rate of 6% per share.
+On or after October 14, 2009, we shall have the option to redeem the 6% Convertible Perpetual Preferred Stock, in whole or in part, for shares of common stock only at a liquidation preference of \$50.00 per share plus accumulated and unpaid dividends.
+However, if the redemption date falls between the record date and dividend payment date the redemption price will be equal to only the liquidation preference per share, and will not include any amount of dividends declared and payable on the corresponding dividend payment date.
 The redemption may occur only if, for 20 trading days within a period of 30 consecutive trading days ending on the trading day before notice of redemption is issued, the closing price per share of common stock exceeds 130% of the applicable conversion price.
-The Series I Preferred Units are convertible into a number of fully paid and non-assessable common units upon the occurrence of a conversion triggering event.
-A conversion triggering event includes the following: (a) if the Series I Preferred Units are called for redemption by the Operating Partnership; or, (b) if Simon Property is a party to a consolidation, merger, binding share exchange, or sale of all or substantially all of its assets; or, (c) if the closing sale price of Simon Property's common stock for at least 20 trading days in a period of 30 consecutive trading days ending on the last trading day of the preceding fiscal quarter exceeds 125% of the applicable conversion price.
-If the closing price condition is not met at the end of any fiscal quarter, then conversions are not permitted in the following fiscal quarter.
-If a holder of Series I Preferred Units converts its Series I Preferred Units into common units, then the holder may also elect to convert those units into common stock of Simon Property, on a one-for-one basis in accordance with our partnership agreement.
-The holder of Series I Preferred Units also has the option to exchange the Series I Preferred Units for an equal number of shares of Series I Preferred Stock of Simon Property.
-In 2006, holders of Series I Preferred Stock exchanged 230,486 Series I Preferred Units for an equal number of shares of Series I Preferred Stock of Simon Property.
-In years prior to 2006, 573,466 Series I Preferred Units were exchanged for an equal number of shares of Series I Preferred Stock of Simon Property.
+The 6% Convertible Perpetual Preferred Stock shall be convertible into a number of fully paid and non-assessable common shares upon the occurrence of a conversion triggering event.
+A conversion triggering event includes the following: (a) if the 6% Convertible Perpetual Preferred Share is called for redemption by us; or, (b) if we are a party to a consolidation, merger, binding share exchange, or sale of all or substantially all of our assets; or, (c) if during any fiscal quarter after the fiscal quarter ending December 31, 2004, the closing sale price of the common stock for at least 20 trading days in a

-As of December 31, 2006, the conversion trigger price of \$79.27 had been met and each Series I Preferred Unit became convertible into 0.78846 of a common unit beginning January 2, 2007, through March 30, 2007.
-During the twelve months ended December 31, 2006, the conversion trigger price was met beginning March 31, 2006, resulting in the conversion of 283,907 Series I Preferred Units were converted into 222,933 units.
+As of December 31, 2006, the conversion trigger price of \$79.27 had been met and the Series I Preferred Stock is convertible into 0.78846 of a share of Simon Property common stock beginning January 2, 2007 through March 30, 2007.
+During the twelve months ended December 31, 2006, 283,907 shares of Series I Preferred Stock were converted into 222,933 shares of Simon Property common stock.